OctopusDeploy/blog/blog/2017-11/using-the-wildfly-cli.md

  - Java
 ---

 The WildFly CLI is a powerful administration tool, exposing both an interactive console and scripting capabilities.
-The CLI can be used to query and configure all aspects of the WildFly application server, and in this blog post we’ll take a high level look at how to use the CLI.
+The CLI can be used to query and configure all aspects of the WildFly application server, and in this blog post, we’ll take a high level look at how to use the CLI.

-## Logging In
+## Logging in

 Download WildFly 11, extract it, and run `bin/standalone.sh` or `bin\standalone.bat`.
 This will start WildFly with the default configuration, which is to bind the management interface to localhost on port 9990.